 Cranes, owls, hawks and more

-The pandemic is for the birds.
-It’s no good to us, but lockdowns have helped our avian friends.
-More of us have paused to appreciate them, as shown by seed and supply sales taking off and soaring numbers of participants in counts and identification seminars.
+Pandemics, apparently, are for the birds.
+COVID-19 has been no good to us, but the lockdowns of its early days may have actually helped our avian friends.
+More of us paused to appreciate them, judging by the way seed and supply sales took off and the numbers of participants in counts and identification seminars soared.

-“It was a chance for me to pull away from my computer for at least an hour and take a break,” adds Huget, who hopes to involve the club in Project Feederwatch again.
+“It was a chance for me to pull away from my computer for at least an hour and take a break,” she says.
 “Furthermore, birdwatching inspired me to leave my house and explore new places in the Edmonton area.”

-Fall is a particularly special time for watching, as birds make migratory stops in the Edmonton area on their way south, prepare for liftoff after spending the summer in the city, or even arrive to overwinter in Alberta.
+Those benefits still apply, and fall is a particularly special time for watching.
+Birds make migratory stops in the Edmonton area on their way south, prepare for liftoff after spending the summer in the city, or even arrive to overwinter in Alberta.

 Here, Huget and Biological Sciences Technology instructor Laurie Hunt share a few notable species to spot from the comfort of your own home or in the great outdoors.
-Both are great places to escape computers and pandemics alike, and share the benefits with the birds.
+Both are great places to escape computers and offices under any circumstances.

 5 birds to watch for in Alberta in the fall